matomo-org/developer-documentation/docs/4.x/translations.md

 var translatedText = _pk_translate("MyPlugin_BlogPost");
 ```

-## Contributing translations to Piwik
+## Contributing translations to Matomo

-Did you know you can contribute [translations](https://matomo.org/translations/) to Piwik?
-In case you want to improve an existing translation, translate a missing one or add a new language go to [Piwik Translations and sign up for an account](https://www.transifex.com/matomo/).
+Did you know you can contribute [translations](https://matomo.org/translations/) to Matomo?
+In case you want to improve an existing translation, translate a missing one or add a new language go to [the Matomo Project on Weblate](https://hosted.weblate.org/projects/matomo/).
+If you just want to make a quick suggestion for a change (e.g. to fix a typo you noticed while using Matomo), you don't need an account.

 ## Getting translations for your plugin